sirius-program/sirius-helpers/README.md

 # Number Helpers

-This helpers contains a lot of functions that can help you to manipulate numbers.
+This helpers contains a lot of functions that can help you to manipulate number.

 ## Usage